getsentry/action-release/README.md

 - Building and running this action locally on an unsupported environment yields an error that looks like:
     ```
     Syntax error: end of file unexpected (expecting ")")
     ```
+- When adding the action, make sure to first checkout your repo with `actions/checkout@v2`.
+Otherwise it could fail at the `propose-version` step with the message:
+    ```
+    error: Could not automatically determine release name
+    ```

 ## Contributing